 You’ve just had the most incredible experience studying abroad with Abbey Road Programs.
 You’ve said your goodbyes to your new friends, host family, classmates, and teachers.
 You have integrated into a new culture and learned more about yourself than you might have imagined.
 You have dined, explored, danced, hiked, and lived.
-So now that your summer has come to an end, and now that you must return home, what do you do now?
+So now that you’ve returned home from one of the best high school summer programs in Europe, what do you do now?

 For many students, coming home can be unexpectedly difficult.
 You may experience a sort of reverse culture shock—after spending several months abroad, it might seem unusual that Americans don’t greet one another with two kisses on the cheek.
 You might be overwhelmed by the sheer quantity and variety of foods in your local supermarket.
 You might even find yourself using phrases in the new language you learned, perhaps confusing your parents and friends.
 While this initial shock eventually will fade, each of those experiences and encounters will ultimately allow you to realize the best of both worlds—what you loved about your host country and what you love about your home country.
 You will now be lucky enough to call two special places home, places that are probably vastly different.
 Try to embrace the uniqueness of those two worlds, and also cherish the similarities.
 Recognize that so many facets of the human experience–laughter, music, community, tradition—are alike throughout the globe.